Tony Minson: Vaccines

 In the early 1990s, Minson's group was one of several investigating a novel method of attenuating viruses for use in live vaccines.
 One or more of the genes absolutely required for replication is deleted and the virus is grown in a cell line engineered to express these gene products.
-The resulting virus can infect normal human cells, but should be safe because it cannot replicate in them.
-Such replication-impaired viruses unite many of the advantages of both live and killed virus vaccines, and are much less likely to revert to a more-virulent form than earlier methods of attenuation.
+The resulting virus can infect normal human cells but should be safe because it cannot replicate in them.
+Such replication-impaired viruses unite many of the advantages of both live and killed virus vaccines and are much less likely to revert to a more virulent form than earlier methods of attenuation.

 Minson and co-workers pioneered a modification of this approach in which the disabled virus is restricted to a single cycle of replication.
 Using HSV-2, which causes genital herpes, they disabled the virus by deleting the viral gene encoding the membrane protein glycoprotein H (gH).
 This product is not required until after the viral assembly process, which means that the disabled virus can undergo a single round of replication in normal human cells, but the progeny virus cannot infect new cells.
 Minson's group called the resulting virus a "disabled infectious single cycle" (DISC) virus; similarly disabled viruses are also termed "single-cycle" viruses.
 Their work with DISC HSV-2 led to a series of vaccine candidates, which were developed by Cantab Pharmaceuticals.
 The DISC HSV-2 vaccine was promising in animal models and early clinical trials, appearing safe and well tolerated, and eliciting appropriate immune responses.
 However, a large phase II trial of the agent as a therapeutic vaccine in people with genital herpes failed to demonstrate any benefit, and further development has concentrated on the DISC HSV-2 vaccine's potential to prevent infection.
-The single-cycle strategy can be used to generate live vaccines against other viruses, and such a vaccine has recently been successfully developed for bluetongue virus of sheep.
+The single-cycle strategy can be used to generate live vaccines against other viruses, and such a vaccine has recently been successfully developed for the bluetongue virus of sheep.
 Single-cycle viruses are also widely used as vaccine vectors, carrying genes from other viruses.

 Detection

 In the early 2000s, a collaboration between Minson and Matthew Cooper's group from the University of Cambridge's chemistry department pioneered a novel acoustic technique for detecting viruses.
-The technique allows a single virus particle to be detected in a sample, and has the potential for use as a quick yet sensitive monitor of viral infection.
+The technique allows a single virus particle to be detected in a sample and has the potential for use as a quick yet sensitive monitor of viral infection.
 The researchers co-founded the company Akubio in 2001 to exploit the discovery; the company developed biosensors for detecting bacteria and viruses.
 It was acquired by Inverness Medical Innovations in 2008.

 Taxonomy

 Minson is a long-term member of the International Committee on Taxonomy of Viruses (ICTV) Study Group that defines herpesvirus taxonomy.
-In 2008, as a result of the group's deliberations on research into herpesvirus genetics, the ICTV promoted the herpesvirus family to an order, and split it into three families.
+In 2008, as a result of the group's deliberations on research into herpesvirus genetics, the ICTV promoted the herpesvirus family to an order and split it into three families.